blockdeep/libro/src/critical/Hardcoded_Weights_And_Missing_Benchmarks.md

 Hardcoding weights for extrinsics in a blockchain environment can lead to significant inaccuracies in execution resource estimation.
 When weights are fixed, they may not reflect the actual execution costs or resource usage, resulting in either overestimation or underestimation.

-**TODO: More concrete example should be given >>** This can adversely affect the performance of the blockchain, leading to inefficient resource allocation and potentially causing failures under load.
+A hardcoded weight might underestimate the cost of processing transactions with complex logic inside, resulting in unexpected execution costs and a potential causing issues when building a block.
+Conversely, overestimated weights could prevent some transactions from proceeding, wasting network resources and limiting scalability.

 ## Don't Do This